Kshitij-Shresth/Loan-Status-Prediction/README.md

 # Loan-Status-Prediction

 The pipeline includes preprocessing steps for categorical feature encoding, generating a correlation heatmap for feature interaction analysis, and training a linear SVM to assess the likelihood of loan approval (binary classification).
+In a market context, this project mimics the decision-making process used by financial institutions for loan risk assessment.
+By encoding categorical variables such as employment status, property area, and education level, the model transforms qualitative data into quantitative insights.
+The SVM algorithm is particularly suitable due to its effectiveness in high-dimensional spaces, making it a strong candidate for binary classification problems in finance where margins between approved and denied loans may be subtle.

+This framework serves as a prototype for building scalable loan approval models that financial institutions can use to automate risk evaluation, improve accuracy in decision-making, and minimize default rates.

 ## Code Workflow